This data shows premature deaths (Age under 75) from Liver Disease, numbers and rates by gender, as 3-year moving-averages.

 A limitation on using mortalities as a proxy for prevalence of health conditions is that mortalities may give an incomplete view of health conditions in an area, as ill-health might not lead to premature death.
 Low numbers may result in zero values or missing data.

-Data source: Public Health England, Public Health Outcomes Framework (PHOF) indicator 4.06i.
+Data source: Office for Health Improvement and Disparities (OHID), Public Health Outcomes Framework (PHOF) indicator 40601 (E06a).
 The data is updated annually.